Sharing Knowledge Is How We All Grow

 APR vs. INTEREST RATE

 What’s the difference?
 In a nutshell - transparency.
-The Annual Percentage Rate (APR) provides you the full view of the total cost of your loan and includes your interest rate and relevant fees.
-The interest rate only includes the percentage you are charged to borrow money, and unlike APR, leaves out other finance charges incurred as part of the loan.
+The Annual Percentage Rate (APR) provides you the full view of the total cost of your loan on an annualized basis and includes your interest rate and fees.
+The interest rate only includes the annual interest percentage you are charged to borrow money, but unlike APR, leaves out other finance charges incurred as part of the loan.

-Your interest rate is the base cost of borrowing money for the duration of your loan and is a percentage of the...more
+Your interest rate is the annualized base cost of borrowing money for the duration of your loan and...more